timoncool/ScreenSavy.com/README.md

 npm run dev
 ```

 By default the app serves on [http://localhost:3000](http://localhost:3000).
-Navigate to `/` for the main experience or
-`/modes/text` for the text mode interface.
+Navigate to `/` for the main color experience or `/modes/text` for the text mode interface.

 ### Production build